AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

 -----------------------------------------

 The foot will be connected to the pedal by a spherical joint.
 We have assumed the connection node on the foot to be the "MetatarsalJoint2Node".
-This is defined inside the "JointsAndDrivers.any" file in the following way:
+The driver is defined inside the "JointsAndDrivers.any" file in the following way:

 .. code-block:: AnyScriptDoc